Robert Chung: Education and career

-Issues concerning academic freedom
+Pollgate

 In the summer of 2000, he sparked a controversy over the alleged government interference in his Public Opinion Programme.
 He alleged that he had received political pressure from Chief Executive of Hong Kong Tung Chee-hwa through Vice-Chancellor Cheng Yiu-chung and Pro-Vice-Chancellor Wong Siu-lun to discontinue his public opinion polls on Tung and his government.

 Although the allegations were denied by Tung and HKU, controversy erupted over the question of political interference in academic freedom.
 HKU set up a three-member panel led by Justice Noel Power to investigate Chung's claims.
 After 11 days of open hearings in August, the panel concluded that there were what it called "covert attempts" to pressure Chung into discontinuing his polls.
 The panel concluded that Chung was "an honest witness who was telling the truth in relation to the matters he is complaining about", but "neither Lo [The Chief Executive's Senior Special Assistant] nor the vice chancellor disclosed the full and truthful extent of what was said in [the] meetings".
 The saga ended with the resignation of the Vice-Chancellor and Pro-Vice-Chancellor of the University of Hong Kong – Cheng Yiu-chung and Wong Siu-lun respectively – just before the University Council met on 9 September to vote on whether or not to accept the panel's report.
 At the end, Chung's Public Opinion Programme continued to function and went from strength to strength in the years following, becoming arguably Hong Kong's most authoritative source of public opinion information and assessment.

-Hall education

-Alongside his academic study, Chung is also a firm supporter on Hall Education.
-Living in St. John's College of the university during his undergraduate and postgraduate study, he later became the residential tutor in Old Halls and Swire Hall.
-He has been the Warden of R. C. Lee Hall from 1992.
-Although he said that he had learned a lot from St. John's College, he thinks, apart from the traditional hall education in the university, which primarily advocates collectivism, focuses on inter-hall competition and creates greater social pressure among residents, there are other possible ways to conduct education in halls.
-Such belief is reflected by the past and current Motto of R. C. Lee Hall, respectively Hall with a Mission and Liberty with Responsibility, Unity in Diversity.